yoelhor/vid-logic-app/README.md

     1. Make sure the status is `200`.
     1. For the Body, enter: `@{outputs('Compose_state_JSON')}`.
 It's the JSON document you composed in the previous steps.

+> [!IMPORTANT]
+> The email notification sent to the user must include a short, clean, and user-friendly URL that facilitates a seamless redirect.
+The full redirect URL must follow this specific format: {redirect-endpiont}?upn{user's upn}.
+For example `https://api.contoso.com/redirect?upn=someone@contoso.com`

 ## 8. Add the Callback workflows

 The next workflow is the “callback endpoint”.
 Microsoft Entra verified ID invokes this endpoint to update the application with the request’s progress.